ChangeWindows/Content/mobile/99999.md

 - The data migration process now uses a larger font
 - The "Goodbye" message will now stay visible until the device has been shut down completely
 - Glance screen now follows the Ease of Access scaling settings
+- The circling dots-loading animation is now globally replaced with a new animation

 ### Microsoft Edge
 - Edge has been updated from version 25.10586 to 38.14342